Syrph/BCB_2022/_sources/markdowns/practical_1/practical_1.md

 R can be used to produce a wide array of plots and has a large capacity for customisation.
-We will touch upon some basic plots which are useful to visual data during your analysis.
+We will touch upon some basic plots which are useful to visualise data during your analysis.
 For more advanced plots useful in your coursework, most biologists use the package *ggplot2*.
 A useful guide is the R cookbook, that includes information on customising plots:
 <http://www.cookbook-r.com/Graphs/>